s-macke/concepts-of-programming-languages/README.md

 - <a href="docs/exercises/Exercise8.md">Exercise 8</a>

 ## Lecture 9 - Systems Programming
+- Introduction into systems programming
-- Introduction to WebAssembly
+- Using Cgo to communicate with native libraries
-- WebAssembly implementation of Go
+- Building an OS-level virtualization software in Go
 - <a href="docs/09-Systems-Programming.pdf">Slides</a>
 - <a href="docs/exercises/Exercise9.md">Exercise 9</a>